BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/tazavesh/tazavesh_streets_of_wonder.md

 **Veteran Sparkcaster's Scintillate:** Will cause whoever the debuff goes on take 10% increased Arcane damage taken for 12 seconds (and stacks), make sure to dispel this.

+**Overloaded Mailemental:** When this mob dies it will leave a purple  that wilbubblel give you 50% haste when you stand inside of it.

 <div>